 After cutting the pipe, inspect the ends for cracks or damage on both the interior and exterior of the pipe.
-Mark and remove damaged sections, cutting a few inches past the damage.
+Mark and remove damaged sections, cutting at least 6 inches past the damage.

 Remove any burrs and rough edges left from cutting the pipe.
 You may need to carefully cut them away with a blade, de-burring, or reaming tool.